Example of Judge assessing interpreter's qualifications when interpreter is not Certified or listed in the Registry.

 during a meeting.

-Example of telephonic interpreting for unscheduled visits at state agencies
+Example of telephonic interpreting for unscheduled visits to state agencies.

 This document was prepared by the U.S. District Court, Southern District of New York.
 You can find a link to the original document on the LINKS page.